joshbegley/nyt-latest/README.md

-**Trump Blames Economic Woes on Immigrants in Xenophobic Tirade**\
+**Trump’s Speech on Economy Veers Into an Anti-Immigrant Tirade**\
-`President Trump veered between demonizing immigrants and assuring a crowd of his supporters that life was better than ever under his administration.`\
+`President Trump vacillated between demonizing immigrants and assuring a crowd of his supporters that life was better than ever under his administration.`\
 https://nytimes.com/2025/12/09/us/politics/trump-somalis-immigrants.html

 **Logan White announces retirement after decorated scouting career with Padres, Dodgers**\